RobMandelings/TurboHiker/verslag.md

 This is a report about the advanced programming project TurboHiker, containing information about how how the game has been implemented and why I used some specific design principles.

+## Game info

+Your job is to *avoid as much collisions and yells as possible, whilst trying to finish in the shortest amount of time*.
+This will earn you the most points.

 ## Note

-I've followed the given assignment fairly well in terms of gameplay so most should look familiar.
+I've followed the given assignment quite strictly in terms of gameplay so most should look familiar.
+Information about the used keys can be found below as there are a few specific keys mentioned (used for starting / restarting a hike, or yelling).

 ## Gameplay Cheatsheet

 ### Starting a hike
 The game starts when pressing the key `S` in which the timer starts running.
-From now on, you can use the arrows to move your purple friend.
+From now on, you can use the arrows to move the purple (player)hiker.

 ### Arrow keys

-The `Up` arrow key is used to move the player at a faster pace, while the `Down` arrow key is used to make the player go slower.
-If you want to be able to dodge in a more controlled manner for example.
+The `Up` arrow key is used to move the player at a faster pace, while the `Down` arrow key is used to make the player go slower, in case you wanted to be able to dodge in a more controlled manner.
 If you use the `left` arrow key, you move a lane to the right at a constant pace.
 The `right` arrow key makes you go a lane to the right.

 ### Yelling

 Yelling can be done using the `spacebar`, which has different effects on the different types of hiker.
-The [Running Hiker](#running-hiker) goes slower (at 1/4th the original speed) and the [Static Hiker](#static-hiker) is deleted from the world, (on a successful hike, with 50% chance per space bar pressed).
+The [Running Hiker](#features) goes slower (at 1/4th the original speed) and the [Static Hiker](#features) is [deleted](#mark-for-removal) from the world, (on a successful hike, with 50% chance per space bar pressed).
 A small penalty in the score is given for each succesful yell, so its best to avoid it if you can easily avoid a collision.
 If there are no other options besides actually colliding with another hiker, you will be better off yelling.

 ### Finish